HaNdTriX/generator-chrome-extension-kickstart/README.md

 Chrome Extension generator that creates everything you need to get started with extension development.
 This generator uses [gulp.js](http://gulpjs.com/) and [browserify](http://browserify.org/).

+## Warning

+This generator is still in active development and things will change!
+So use it at your own risk!

 ## Install

 	$ npm install -g yo generator-chrome-extension-kickstart